-In addition to expressing sympathy (e.g., “… I’m sorry to hear that …”; “… I’m sorry to hear of ___’s death, is there anything I can do for you”…, etc) it is appropriate, if desired, to relay to family members your fond memories of the deceased.
+- WHAT SHOULD I SAY?
+In addition to expressing sympathy (e.g., “… I’m sorry to hear that …”; “… I’m sorry to hear of _____’s death, is there anything I can do for you” …, etc) it is appropriate, if desired, to relay to family members your fond memories of the deceased.
 In some cases, family members may simply want you to be a good listener to their expressions of grief or their own memories of the deceased.
 In most circumstances, it is not appropriate to inquire as to the person’s cause of death.

+- DO I HAVE TO WEAR BLACK?
 As with other aspects of modern day society, funeral dress codes have relaxed somewhat.
 Black dress is no longer required.
-Instead subdued or darker hues should be selected—the more conservative the better.
+Instead subdued or darker hues should be selected--the more conservative the better.
 After the funeral, the family often receives invited visitors to the parish’s meeting area or their home for pleasant conversation and refreshments.

 - WHERE SHOULD I SEND FLOWERS?
 You can send flowers to the funeral home prior to the funeral or to the family residence at any time.
 If in doubt, florists know what is appropriate to send for a funeral setting.